-“He will answer them, ‘Truly I say to you, to the extent that you did not do it to one of the least of these” (feeding the hungry, clothing the needy, taking care of the sick and visiting prisoners], you did not do it to Me.’
-These will go away into everlasting punishment….’”
-In this lengthy passage there is seeming textual evidence for the insecurity of salvation.
-Supposedly, this text evidences the fact that one must continue to perform good works right up until the end of his or her life in order to be sure about obtaining everlasting life.
+“He will answer them, ‘Truly I say to you, to the extent that you did not do it to one of the least of these [feeding the hungry, clothing the needy, taking care of the sick and visiting prisoners], you did not do it to Me.’
+These will go away into everlasting punishment….”
+In this lengthy passage, there is seeming textual evidence for the insecurity of salvation.
+Supposedly, this text evidences the fact that we must continue to perform good works right up until the end of our life in order to be sure about obtaining everlasting life.
 The problem with this understanding stems from misinterpreting the earlier part of the passage.
-If one assumes that feeding the hungry, clothing the needy, taking care of the sick, and visiting prisoners are meritorious acts in verses 35 and 36 which one need perform for salvation, then the aforesaid conclusion would be fitting.
-However, if the acts listed are the fruit stemming from God’s gift of salvation, then one’s interpretation of the concluding verses is entirely different.
-The latter is the case because verse 34 states, “‘Come you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.’”
-I.e., the deeds listed are not God’s basis for one entering eternal life; rather they are the fruits being manifest relative to God’s bestowal of grace—“those blessed of my father.”
-Accordingly, the later non-present fruit only serves to indicate that the person lacks saving faith in the first place.
-Those with no fruit do not possess saving faith: “You will know them by their fruit.”
+If we assume that feeding the hungry, clothing the needy, taking care of the sick, and visiting prisoners are meritorious acts (in verses 35 and 36) which we need to perform for salvation, then the aforesaid conclusion would be fitting.
+However, if the acts listed are the fruit stemming from God’s gift of salvation, then our interpretation of the concluding verses is entirely different.
+The latter is the case because verse 34 states, “Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world,” i.e., the deeds listed are not God’s basis for our entering eternal life; rather, they are the fruits being manifest relative to God’s bestowal of grace—those “blessed of My Father.”
+Accordingly, the later non-present fruit only serves to indicate that the person lacked saving faith in the first place.
+Those with no fruit do not possess saving faith: “You will know them by their fruits…” (Matthew 7:16).
 Moreover, those with no saving faith do not possess justification for their sin.
 Lastly, those with no justification of sin do not possess eternal security, and “will go away into everlasting punishment.”
 This simple understanding of this seemingly problematic passage, although somewhat hard to explain herein, can certainly be understood as analogous with the remainder of Scripture.

-The one who says he is in the Light and yet hates his brother is in the darkness until now.”
+The one who says he is in the Light and yet hates his brother is in the darkness until now.
 Attempts to interpret this passage might indicate that salvation has no assurances.
 Such an interpretation, however, precludes a working understanding of the Greek language, specifically tenses.
-I.e., Greek language tenses are more definitive and precise than are those of English.
+Greek language tenses are more definitive and precise than are those of English.
 Herein the word hates is in the present tense, indicative mood, meaning an ongoing, continuous habitual action.
-Furthermore, like some of the other passages we examined, the context of this one relates to detecting phonies.
+Furthermore, like some of the other passages we have examined, the context of this one relates to detecting phonies.
 Therefore, the meaning of this passage goes something like this: “The one who says he is in the light and yet continually, habitually hates his brother isn’t really saved.”
-After all, again, “you will know them by their fruits” (Matthew 7:20).
+After all, again, “You will know them by their fruits” (Matthew 7:20).
 Again, repeatedly, accompanying true saving faith is always obedience to Christ.
 Lastly, note that a working knowledge of the Greek present tense is important to understanding all of John’s epistles.

-But I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.”
+But I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.
 Some have used this passage to indicate that Paul was personally unsure about his eternal security.
 The context pertains not to that, however, but to Paul’s ministering to others.
-Specifically, earlier in verses 19 and 22 he talks about his desire to win others to Christ.
+Specifically, earlier in verses 19 and 22, he talks about his desire to win others to Christ.
 In so doing, he disciplines his physical body and his flesh to avoid disqualification after preaching and winning others to Christ.
-More precisely, he could be talking about sexual sins which would definitely disqualify someone from a preaching ministry (cf. Psalm 101:6; Proverbs 6:33; 1 Timothy 3:2; Titus 1:6).
-In summary, contextually, his comments do not relate to his eternal security but rather his continuing in ministry; preaching, not salvation, is the subject of the passage.
+More precisely, he could be talking about sexual sins, which would definitely disqualify someone from a preaching ministry (cf. Psalm 101:6; Proverbs 6:33; 1 Timothy 3:2; Titus 1:6).
+In summary, contextually his comments do not relate to his eternal security but rather his continuing in ministry; preaching, not salvation, is the subject of the passage.
 To interpret the passage as soteriological creates a huge Pauline contradiction in theology—in light of all else Paul taught in this previous survey.

-So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling.”
+So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling.
 The tense of the Greek verb work out has the idea of “to continue working to bring something to fulfillment or completion.”
-Verse 13 goes on to say, “for it is God who is [continually] at work in you, both to will and to work for His good pleasure.”
+Verse 13 goes on to say, for it is God who is [continually] at work in you, both to will and to work for His good pleasure.
 Paul instructs the believers in the church of Philippi to continue to submit their lives to God—as He is working on them—and to do so with a continuing attitude of fear and trembling.
-That means a healthy fear of not ever wanting to offend God coupled with awesome respect for the One who saved you.
-This passage clearly does not mean one is working to attain salvation, otherwise Paul would not mention that God was working in them in the same space.
+That means a healthy fear of not ever wanting to offend God, coupled with awesome respect for the One Who saved you.
+This passage clearly does not mean working to attain salvation; otherwise, Paul would not mention that God was working in them in the same space.
 The context of this passage relates to the doctrine of sanctification, which is post-salvation, not justification itself.

-And when He had taken a cup and given thanks, He gave it to them, saying, ‘Drink from it, all of you; for this is My blood of the covenant, which is poured out for many for forgiveness of sins.’”
-This passage raises the additional related question, is communion salvific or symbolic?
-Does one have to receive communion or continue to receive communion in order to be saved or maintain being saved?
+And when He had taken a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the covenant, which is poured out for many for forgiveness of sins.”
+This passage raises the additional related question: is communion salvific or symbolic?
+Does a person have to receive communion or continue to receive communion in order to be saved or maintain being saved?
 Is communion a human work that must continually be performed in order to obtain salvation?
 1 Corinthians 11:23–26 sheds light in answer to this question.
-Therein Paul interprets communion to be something believers do in remembrance of Him, “For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes” (v.
+Therein Paul interprets communion to be something believers do in remembrance of Him, For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes (v.
 26).
-Important to observe in and from this passage, neither Paul nor Jesus Christ say anything about communion being salvific.
+Important to observe in and from this passage, neither Paul nor Jesus Christ say anything about communion’s being salvific.
 Christ’s actual blood, which He is referring to here, shed on the cross for our sins, is the specific agent of forgiveness.
 Biblically understood, communion symbolizes salvation and the forgiveness of sin thereafter—in a way similar to the way rings signify marriage thereafter.
 Communion and rings are responsive not causal.
 Critically, Jesus was not saying that the bread and the wine were literally His body and His blood; rather, they are symbols of remembrance.
-The cup of wine was not Jesus’ actual blood any more than the fact that Jesus was not a lamb, a door, or a vine, even though He is figuratively called such in John 1:29, 10:7, and 15:5.
+The cup of wine was not Jesus’ actual blood any more than Jesus was an actual lamb, a door, or a vine, even though He is figuratively called such in John 1:29, 10:7, and 15:5.
 All are symbols conveying important spiritual truths.
 Communion is a matter of obedience for the believer post salvation, not a causal ingredient of it.